ebraun68/codonaln/README.md

 # codonaln
-Programs to align sequences while respecting codon structure
+Programs to align sequences while respecting codon structure.

+Two perl programs (one to check frames and one to perform the alignment) and two awk programs to convert file formats.

 --------------------------------------------------------------------------------
 # checkframe.pl